• Skip to primary navigation

 Can you refreeze thawed beef?

-Yes, it is possible to refreeze beef that has been thawed in the refrigerator.
+Yes – ONLY if it was thawed in the refrigerator.
 It is not safe to refreeze beef thawed by other methods.

-What is the fastest way to thaw beef?
+What is the fastest way to thaw ground beef?

 How long can thawed beef stay in the refrigerator?